 Why plants grow faster in hydroponics is also due to optimal control of the environment.
 For example, your crop may be rain loving, but if it doesn’t rain sufficiently, you can do nothing?
 But in hydroponics, you can create a microclimate with all the favorable conditions for a plant to grow.
-Some of the fastest-growing plants include mint, cabbage, lettuce, oregano, and basil.
+Some of the fastest-growing plants in hydroponics include mint, cabbage, lettuce, oregano, and basil.

 Hydroponics Supplies Nutrients Efficiently

 Almost all hydroponic systems use a formulated combination of nutrients to grow plants; the nutrient ratio is as per specific requirements.
 However, the crop differences and transition may lead to some nutrients lost to the environment.
 Fortunately, with a hydroponic system, it does not happen.

 The main nutrients required in a hydroponic system are nitrogen, phosphorus, calcium, iron, potassium, magnesium and manganese.
 These are made into a solution, known as nutrient solution.
 A hydroponic system uses water for supplying these nutrients.
 All the soluble nutrients are mixed with water; they then travel to the plants.

 All nutrient solutions are created for three different stages, leaves, flowers, and fruits.
 Automatic panels ensure everything stays optimal always.
 Hydroponics have fitted sensors to record the pH and EC of the water; both are measured using meters.
 With pH, farmers can calculate the acidity of a system.
 And also record the reaction of different plants with different types of nutrients since every plant has a diverse pH range.